Dream of the Red Chamber: Language

 The novel is composed in written vernacular (baihua) rather than Classical Chinese (wenyan).
-Cao Xueqin was well versed in Chinese poetry and in Classical Chinese, having written tracts in the semi-wenyan style, while the novel's dialogue is written in the Beijing Mandarin dialect, which was to become the basis of modern spoken Chinese.
+Cao Xueqin was highly proficient in both Chinese poetry and Classical Chinese, having composed essays in a semi-wenyan style.
+The novel's dialogue, however, is rendered in the Beijing Mandarin dialect, which later became the foundation of modern spoken Chinese.
 In the early 20th century, lexicographers used the text to establish the vocabulary of the new standardised language and reformers used the novel to promote the written vernacular.

 History

 Textual history

-Dream of the Red Chamber textual history is complex and has long been the subject of scholarly debate and conjecture.
-It is definitively known that Cao Xueqin, a member of an eminent family that had served the Qing dynasty emperors but whose fortunes had begun to decline, began writing Dream of the Red Chamber in the 1740s.
-By the time of Cao's death in 1763 or 1764 hand-copied manuscripts of the novel's first 80 chapters had begun circulating, and Cao may have made early drafts of the remaining chapters.
+Dream of the Red Chamber has a complicated textual history that scholars have long debated.
+It is known with certainty that Cao Xueqin began writing the novel in the 1740s.
+Cao was a member of a prominent Chinese family that had served the Manchu emperors of the Qing dynasty but whose fortunes had begun to decline.
+By the time of Cao's death in 1763 or 1764, hand-copied manuscripts of the novel's first 80 chapters had begun circulating, and he may have written drafts of the remaining chapters.

 These hand-copied manuscripts circulated first among his personal friends and a growing circle of aficionados, then eventually on the open market where they sold for large sums of money.

-The first printed version, published by Cheng Weiyuan and Gao E in 1791, contains edits and revisions not authorized by the author.
+The first printed version of Dream of the Red Chamber, published by Cheng Weiyuan and Gao E in 1791, contains edits and revisions that Cao never authorized.
 It is possible that Cao destroyed the last chapters or that at least parts of Cao's original ending were incorporated into the 120 chapter Cheng-Gao versions, with Gao E's "careful emendations" of Cao's draft.